Photograph of a large oil and gas rig off the coast of Santa Barbara. The Coastal Range is visible in the background above the waves.

 Seafloor Mounds Peer Review

-We are conducting a peer review process to ensure that seafloor mounds generated from now-decommissioned oil and gas platforms are managed responsibly.
+OST conducted a peer review process to ensure that seafloor mounds generated from now-decommissioned oil and gas platforms are managed responsibly.

 Protecting Santa Barbara Waters through Scientific Collaboration